 At the annual PMSA conference 2015, Axtria’s Sudeep Saha and Celgene’s Jennifer Maurer will share an approach that demonstrates how to use patient-level data in a robust way to estimate market opportunity and product penetration in the field of Oncology.

 The pharmaceutical marketing landscape has been changed significantly by the emergence of various types of “health systems”, variously known as ACOs, IDNs, IHNs, etc. These organizations create varying degrees of centralized control and decision-making for pharmaceutical or device and diagnostics products.
 Pharmaceutical companies have generally responded to this emergence by creating (or increasing) the role of Account Managers, calling on key decision makers at these health systems.

-Incentive Compensation today continues to be a critical function in sales operations, and is one of the key levers for driving field force effectiveness.
-Expectations from incentive compensation team leaders have now become more demanding.
+Incentive Compensation (IC) today continues to be a critical function in sales operations, and is one of the key levers for driving field force effectiveness.
+Expectations from sales compensation team leaders have now become more demanding.
 Priorities are changing at a rapid pace, with new customer types, new selling models, advent of new technologies and new data sources.
 They need to contemplate, data restrictions, cost pressures, and emerging global captive CoEs (Centers of Excellence).
-IC team leaders today need to be aware of best practices that drive high impact.
+Sales compensation team leaders today need to be aware of best practices in incentive compensation management that drive high impact.